mcneel/rhino.inside-revit/docs/pages/_en/beta/reference/known-issues.md

   - Download [Microsoft.WindowsAPICodePack.Shell](https://www.nuget.org/packages/Microsoft.WindowsAPICodePack.Shell/) and place under `bin/` directory in pyRevit installation directory.
 This fix will be shipped with the next pyRevit version

-  - DLL is also uploaded here for convenience if you don't know how to download nuget packages.
+  - DLL is also uploaded here for convenience if you don't know how to download NuGet packages.
 It's placed inside a ZIP archive for security.
 Unpack and place under `bin/` directory in pyRevit installation directory.
 [Microsoft.WindowsAPICodePack.Shell.dll.zip](https://github.com/eirannejad/pyRevit/files/3503717/Microsoft.WindowsAPICodePack.Shell.dll.zip)

 If this does not solve the problem, then using the *Search for Conflicting Plugins* section.